mtsar/mtsar-website/index.md

 The simplest way to start using Mechanical Tsar is pulling our Docker image.
 Just consult our [Running on Docker](https://github.com/mtsar/mtsar/wiki/Running-on-Docker) guide to get started.
 It is also possible to deploy the engine on [Heroku](https://github.com/mtsar/mtsar/wiki/Running-on-Heroku), on [systemd](https://github.com/mtsar/mtsar/wiki/Running-on-systemd) and on a regular [Linux](https://github.com/mtsar/mtsar/wiki/Running) box.

 More documentation is available in English on [GitHub Wiki](https://github.com/mtsar/mtsar/wiki) and on [NLPub](https://nlpub.ru/Mechanical_Tsar) in Russian.
-In case if you need support, ask a question on [NLPub Q&A](https://qa.nlpub.ru/c/mtsar) either in Russian or English.

 ## Citation